Apiary

 An apiary (also known as a bee yard) is a location where beehives of honey bees are kept.
 Apiaries come in many sizes and can be rural or urban depending on the honey production operation.
-Furthermore, an apiary may refer to a hobbyist's hives or those used for commercial or educational usage.
-It can also be a wall-less, roofed structure, similar to a gazebo which houses hives, or an enclosed structure with an opening that directs the flight path of the bees.

 History

 Apiaries have been found in ancient Egypt from prior to 2422 BCE where hives were constructed from moulded mud.
 Throughout history apiaries and bees have been kept for honey and pollination purposes all across the globe.
-Due to the definition of apiary as a location where hives are kept, its history can be traced as far back as that of beekeeping itself.
+Due to the definition of an apiary as a location where hives are kept, its history can be traced as far back as that of beekeeping itself.

 Etymology

 The first known usage of the word "apiary" was in 1654.
 The base of the word comes from the Latin word "apis" meaning "bee", leading to "apiarium" or "beehouse" and eventually "apiary."
 Beekeepers may be referred to as "apiarists" or "ones who tend apiaries."